Wild-Drives/wild-drives-website/blog/season-one-review.md

 I'm very certain this year was the hardest, as it is for most new businesses.
 I'm so fired up for next year and I've got so many ideas and plans to make this even bigger and better.

 For now, peace and love.

 Lewis

+{% endblogSection %}

-## A million thank yous
+{% blogSection "A million thank yous" %}

-It's insane how many people I owe gratitude to for the first year of a tiny business.
+It's hugely humbling to consider how many people I owe gratitude to for helping me launch tiny business.
 I've had an overwhelming amount of support.

 Thank you so much to:

-* My parents, for believing in me and supporting me through the worst bits.
+* **My parents,** for believing in me and supporting me through the worst bits.
 The only reason I can take stupid risks like this is I know I'll always have somewhere to go if it all goes wrong.
-* All the friends and family who have listening to me rattle on about charging and plates and towels, and then also had to patience to listen to me moan about how much I hate cleaning.
+* All the **friends and family** who have listened to me rattle on about charging and plates and towels, and then also had to patience to listen to me moan about how much I hate cleaning.
-* All the customers who have taken Eve out for her first adventures.
+* All the **customers** who have taken Eve out for her first adventures.
 All the feedback and support has been amazing.
 I feel very lucky to have had such a great bunch of first customers.
-* Zach, Laura, and Vic for the brilliant branding work they did.
+* [Zach, Laura, and Vic](http://www.superhero-studios.com/) for the brilliant branding work they did.
-* Tom for giving me a kick up the ass when I needed it
+* [Tom](https://www.instagram.com/tshrimpdrums/) for giving me a kick up the ass when I needed it
-* Bill for working so hard on the website!
-It's looks great.
+* [Bill](https://billrix.design/) for working so hard on the website, especially when I was super stressed and needed it done on a tight deadline.
+It looks great.
-* Karl from the British Business Bank for being a legend and helping me through my loan application
+* Karl from the [British Business Bank](https://www.british-business-bank.co.uk/) for being a legend and helping me through my loan application
-* Clara, Darren, and the team at Love Campers for doing an amazing job on Eve's conversion.
+* Clara, Darren, and the team at [Love Campers](https://lovecampers.co.uk/) for doing an amazing job on Eve's conversion and the ongoing support they've given
-* Lyndsay, David, and the entire Quirky Campers team.
+* Lyndsay, David, and the entire [Quirky Campers](https://www.quirkycampers.com/) team.
 Special shout out to Rich for answering all my dumb and obvious questions.
 Oh and Lauren for writing the copy for Eve's listing page which I love!
-* Mark at wheelbase for showing me the ropes
+* Mark at [Wheelbase](https://www.wheelbasepro.com/) for showing me the ropes
-* Lucy, James, Jamie, Trevor, and Louise for our awesome photoshoot!
+* [Lucy,](https://www.instagram.com/juicyloloshow/) [James,](https://avocadomouth.com) [Jamie,](https://www.instagram.com/tribaleye/) [Trevor,](https://www.instagram.com/trevor_in_brighton/) and [Louise](https://www.starnow.com/u/Bellalouiserose/) for our awesome photoshoot!
-* Kat at Redroaster for being a big ball of sunshine
+* Kat at [Redroaster](https://www.redroaster.co.uk/) for being a big ball of sunshine
-* Fiona, Marta and the rest of the Brite/Plus X team for putting on the Pioneers programme which I loved so much
+* Fiona, Marta, Jim, and the rest of the Brite/Plus X team for putting on the [Pioneers programme](https://www.briteinnovation.co.uk/pioneers) which reinvigorated me and reminded me why I started Wild Drives
-* Sam, for his narration of the hummingbird story
+* [Sam Zindel,](http://www.lowcarbonleaders.org/) for his narration of the hummingbird story
-* Ashleigh and the Sussex Sign Company for the decals
+* Ashleigh and the [Sussex Sign Company](https://sussexsigns.com/) for the decals
-* The crew at Boulder Brighton for allowing me to sit and use the cafe all day
+* The staff at [Boulder Brighton](https://www.boulderbrighton.com/) for allowing me to sit and use the cafe all day
-* All the friends who have let me a bed or a sofa to crash on.
+* All the friends who have lent me a bed or a sofa to crash on.
 You know who you are.
-* Michelle, who I've only just met but am extremely grateful for already.
+* [Michelle,](https://www.instagram.com/infiniteupstart/) who I've only just met but am extremely grateful for already.
-* Warren, you were instantly supportive from the second I met you
+* [Warren,](https://twitter.com/Luciddestiny) you were instantly supportive from the second I met you
-* Lyndsey, who gave me loads of great advice when I was really struggling
+* [Lyndsey Clay,](https://www.linkedin.com/in/lyndsey-clay/) who gave me loads of great advice when I was really struggling
-* Tom, Bill, and Harrison for organising the London to Brighton EV rally.
-It was so much fun!
+* Tom, Bill, and Harrison for organising the [London to Brighton EV rally.](https://londontobrightonelectricvehiclerally.com/) It was so much fun!
-* Anna and Todd for being the coolest customers ever!
+* [Anna](https://www.instagram.com/annapumerphotos/) and [Todd](https://www.instagram.com/toddlawtonphotography/) for being the coolest customers ever!
-* Keelin at Wilsons for selling me the van!
+* Keelin at [Wilsons](https://www.wilsons.co.uk/) for selling me Eve!
 * Fainche for being there at the beginning, helping me come up with the name and make all the design decisions
+* Stuart and the gang at [Cinch Storage](https://cinchstorage.co.uk/facility/brighton) for being super cool and putting up with my BS
+* Debbie Lawrence for being an early fan and lending me one of your amazing paintings that really adds a lovely dash of colour.
+* Vic from [Bird and Blend](https://www.birdandblendtea.com/) for sorting me out with all those tea bags.
+Love that Gingerbread Chai.
+* Zoey and the team at [Bolney Wine Estate](https://bolneywineestate.com/) for the delicious Bolney Bubbly!
+* Toby and the [Only Coco](https://www.only-coco.co.uk/) team.
+Check out some of their Christmas bars they look lush.
+* [Blanka](https://www.blankasoap.com/) for her beautiful soaps
+* [Flint Owl,](https://flintowlbakery.com/) - neer stop making your sea salt and rosemary bread

+{% endblogSection %}

 </div>